 Well, the exams are over now - done and done - and may an exploding yoghurt continue to be the WORST THING EVER in #1 teenage son's life for a long time to come.

-And amongst all the busyness, my lovely husband and I have been chilling out to quite a TV catch-up bonanza – yes, we’re that rock and roll –
+And amongst all the busyness, I have been chilling out to quite a TV catch-up bonanza - yes, I'm that rock and roll -

-- Unforgotten – A gripping six parter that we binge watched over 2 days.
+- Unforgotten - A gripping six-parter that I binge-watched over 2 days.

 - And River (another series with this year's Olivia Coleman, Nicola Walker) - it's fairly dark and more abstract than the other two but desperately compelling.
 If only I could keep my eyes open later into the evening, I'd be rattling through it even faster.